chadly/metalsmith-flatten/README.md

   }));
 ```

-Given an input directory of `src`, this will transform a directory structure that looks like this:
+This will transform a directory structure that looks like this:

 ```
-src/
 my-dir/
 	one.html
 	two.html
+	nested/
+		three.html
 my-other-dir/
-		three.html
+	four.html
 ```

 to a flat output directory: